 The story evolves around Net Force Operator Megan O’Mally who is really worried about her runaway friend.
 Early onwards, it seems he is involved in some shady business.
 The story continues with online infiltration and espionage.

 I would not recommend this book for a class discussion.
-The runaway suffers from the neglect and mental abuse of his parents, which may inspire some students to make a run for it.
-However, students who might be a bit more into gaming, espionage and such might find this book very entertaining to read.
+The runaway suffers from the neglect and mental abuse of his parents, which may trigger some students.
+However, his character is very well developed.
+Through several perspectives, we learn more about his problems throughout the book.
+Also, the character of Megan O’Mally is well written.
+Therefore, students who like to read about espionage, virtual reality and such might like to read the book.